Start your own party

 - List of candidates

 A list of candidates for a party can comprise a maximum of thirty students or members of staff.
 At least one candidate must be willing to join the University Council for at least one term (which is one year for students, and two years for members of staff).
 For the staff party, the list of candidates is subdivided into four sections: humanities/social sciences; science/medical; support and administrative staff and UMCU staff.
-The application form must be submitted to the Central Electoral Office by 26 march 2020 at the latest.
+The application form must be submitted to the Central Electoral Office.

 - Declaration of consent

 Every candidate must sign a declaration of consent, which the Central Electoral Office will use to check whether the candidate is actually registered as a student or member of staff at Utrecht University.
 The declaration of consent must be submitted to the Central Electoral Office together with the application form.

 You will need at least one candidate in order to establish a new party, but you will also need thirty signatures showing the support of eligible voters.
 This applies to new student parties as well as new staff parties.
 The list of supporting eligible voters must be submitted to the Central Electoral Office together with the application form.